 - Affordability.
 The changes in regional home values and rents have exceeded changes in median incomes for all households, meaning that households have lost their housing "purchasing power."
-Rising housing costs were the number one concern of residents and stakeholders from both focus groups and the stakeholder survey.
-However, Round Rock remains a relatively affordable enclave within the Central Texas Region.
-According to a survey conducted for the Regional AI, Round Rock residents overall were actually less worried about rent increases than residents of other jurisdictions in the region.
-Even so, the City will need to work to expand affordability options as the Central Texas Region grows and Round Rock absorbs more of the demand for affordable housing. - Cost burden and severe cost burden, for both renter and owner households, are the most common housing problems in Round Rock.
-According to the HUD data, about 5,400 low- to moderate-income renter households and 3,400 low- to moderate-income owner households are either cost burdened (spending 30% or more of their income on housing) or severely cost burdened (spending 50% or more of their income on housing). - Displacement.
+However, Round Rock remains a relatively affordable enclave within the Central Texas Region. - Cost burden and severe cost burden, for both renter and owner households, are the most • common housing problems in Round Rock.
+Displacement.
 Stakeholders and residents in focus groups expressed concern over the rapid growth of Round Rock and are concerned about displacement due to affordability.
-In a survey conducted for the Regional AI, about 13 percent of current Round Rock households reported having been displaced from their previous home (meaning they had to move when they did not want to move)-most of those said the reason was due to rent increases.
-Some of those residents were displaced from higher cost areas than Round Rock and settled in Round Rock due to affordability but there are also resident concerns that affordability in Round Rock is diminishing and will continue to displace current residents. - Equity in ownership.
+Equity in ownership.
 The homeownership rate for Black/African American households in Round Rock is 42 percent compared to 68 percent for Non-Hispanic White households.
 The rate is 50 percent for Hispanic households.
-It should be noted that the gap in ownership rates between Non-Hispanic White and minority households is smaller in Round Rock than in the region overall

-- and the City has higher rates of minority ownership than many other jurisdictions in Central Texas. - Equity in lending.
+Equity in lending.
 An analysis of Home Mortgage Disclosure Act data found that Black/African American, Hispanic, and other non-Asian minorities face greater challenges in accessing mortgage loans than Non-Hispanic White and Asian households.
-In Round Rock, 20 percent of Black/African American applicants and 18 percent of Hispanic applicants who applied for mortgage or home improvement loans were denied loans; compared to 10 percent of Non-Hispanic White applicants.
-It should be noted that the lending disparity in Round Rock is actually the smallest gap of any jurisdiction in the region. - Public housing and housing choice voucher holders.
+Public housing and housing choice voucher holders.
 The Round Rock Housing Authority (RRHA) owns 100 units and administers 94 Section 8 Housing Choice Vouchers.
 Another 148 vouchers are port-ins from over 90 other PHAs around the U.S. Approximately 342 total persons are assisted through RRHA's programs.
 Of the 100 public housing units, 28 units in Cushing are mainly for the elderly, with some family households.
 Both Westwood and Lance Haven have 30 units for family households.
 In addition, there are 12 scattered single-family units currently occupied by Section 8 tenants.
-All the units are considered to be in very good condition.
-No public housing home ownership initiative currently exists.
-For Housing Choice Voucher holders, state law prohibits cities and counties from including Source of Income as a protected class, which can create barriers to using vouchers in the private market. - Homelessness.
-Stakeholders emphasized the need for supportive services to help people experiencing homelessness.
-Stakeholders felt that it was necessary to have wrap-around services, where people could get assistance with everything from housing to mental health care. - Non-homeless special needs.
+Nonhomeless special needs.
 Housing and supportive service needs for Round Rock's non-homeless special needs populations (households containing persons with a disability (hearing/vision limitation, ambulatory limitation, cognitive limitation or self-care/independent living limitation), elderly households, large families, female headed households with children, households with limited English proficiency, and those at risk of homelessness) are described by population group in Section NA-45.